 Most frequently used electronics like TVs, computers, and gaming consoles usually have standby options.
 So, it is best to unplug them when you are not using them.
 Also, don’t leave chargers plugged in once you have finished using them.
 If you have a difficult time remembering to do this, you can consolidate your electronics and appliances into a single power strip.
-It is easier to remember and more convenient since you are able to switch off several appliance at once.
+It is easier to remember and more convenient since you can switch off several appliances at once.
 With the flip of a switch, you are can use several home appliances more efficiently at the same time.

 Regular Maintenance of Home Appliances

-If you decide to go one step further, you can invest in upgrading your outdated appliances with ones that are more energy efficient.
+If you decide to go one step further, you can invest in upgrading your outdated appliances with more energy-efficient ones.
 This does not mean you need to go out and buy brand new appliances though.
-It could be something as simple as replacing old light bulbs with energy efficient ones.
-Although, if it is time to upgrade your larger home appliances, shop around for ones that are Energy Star certified.
+It could be something as simple as replacing old light bulbs with energy-efficient ones.
+Although, if it is time to upgrade your larger home appliances, shop around for Energy Star certified ones.